 FEMA’s Guide to Building a Disaster Resistant University: Building a Disaster-Resistant University is both a how-to guide and a distillation of the experiences of six universities and colleges that have been working to become more disaster-resistant.
 This guide provides basic information designed for institutions just getting started, as well as concrete ideas, suggestions, and practical experiences for institutions that have already begun to take steps to becoming more disaster-resistant.

-EMI School Program website details required courses for individuals or organizations to be considered NIMS compliant as well as additional recommended courses for independent study and a 4-day, no cost, course for school district teams on the EMI campus in Emmitsburg, Maryland.
-Additionally the
+For K-12 EMI School Program website details required courses for individuals or organizations to be considered NIMS compliant as well as additional recommended courses for independent study.

 Emergencies and natural disasters are scary concepts to children.
 But kids can find reassurance and empowerment when taught about these situations – what could happen, what they should do to prepare and what they should do during such an event.
 Below are programs designed for children in the classroom so they can take preparedness information, learn it and apply it to their life at home.